You will not be entitled to help with the cost of care from your local council if:

 If your savings run out

-Contact your local council about 3 months before you think your savings will drop to below £23,250 and ask them to reassess your finances.
+Contact your local council about 3 months before you think your savings will drop to below the limit and ask them to reassess your finances.

 Councils provide funding from the date you contact them.
-You won't be reimbursed if your savings are less than £23,250 before you contact them.
+You won't be reimbursed if your savings are below the limit before you contact them.

 What you can get for free